 Change paragraphs 6 and 7 of 7.3.2.30 as follows:

 The Minimum Service Interval field is 4 octets long and contains an unsigned integer that specifies the minimum interval, in microseconds, between the start of two successive SPs.
-If the TSPEC element is included within an MRG Request element that has the MRG power management mode (#550) set to MRG-SP, a Minimum Service Interval field equal to 0(#700) indicates that Service Periods up to the Maximum Service Interval are requested, including the continuous service period used by the Active MRG-SP Power Management mode.
+If the TSPEC element is included within an GCR (#686) Request element that has the GCR (#686) delivery method(#2) (#550) set to GCR-SP (#686), a Minimum Service Interval field equal to 0(#700) indicates that Service Periods up to the Maximum Service Interval are requested, including the continuous service period used by the Active GCR-SP (#686) delivery method(#2).

 The Maximum Service Interval field is 4 octets long and contains an unsigned integer that specifies the maximum interval, in microseconds, between the start of two successive SPs.
 The Maximum Service Interval field is greater than or equal to the Minimum Service Interval.
-If the TSPEC element is included within an MRG Request element that has the MRG power management mode (#550) set to MRG-SP, a Maximum Service Interval field equal to 0(#700) indicates that the continuous service period used by the Active MRG-SP Power Management mode is requested.
+If the TSPEC element is included within an GCR (#686) Request element that has the GCR (#686) delivery method(#2) (#550) set to GCR-SP (#686), a Maximum Service Interval field equal to 0(#700) indicates that the continuous service period used by the Active GCR-SP (#686) delivery method(#2) is requested.

 Change paragraph 10 of 7.3.2.30 as follows: